National Bankshares (NASDAQ:NKSH) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of National Bankshares (NASDAQ:NKSH – Get Rating) in a research note released on Saturday.
-The brokerage issued a hold rating on the bank’s stock.
+StockNews.com assumed coverage on shares of National Bankshares (NASDAQ:NKSH – Get Rating) in a research report released on Sunday morning.
+The firm issued a hold rating on the bank’s stock.

-Separately, Janney Montgomery Scott started coverage on shares of National Bankshares in a report on Thursday, June 2nd.
-They set a neutral rating and a $37.00 price target for the company.
+Separately, Janney Montgomery Scott initiated coverage on National Bankshares in a report on Thursday, June 2nd.
+They set a neutral rating and a $37.00 target price for the company.

-The firm also recently declared a Semi-Annual dividend, which was paid on Wednesday, June 1st.
-Stockholders of record on Monday, May 23rd were issued a $0.72 dividend.
-This represents a dividend yield of 4.4%.
-The ex-dividend date was Friday, May 20th.
+The company also recently declared a Semi-Annual dividend, which was paid on Wednesday, June 1st.
+Investors of record on Monday, May 23rd were paid a $0.72 dividend.
+The ex-dividend date of this dividend was Friday, May 20th.
+This represents a yield of 4.4%.

-A number of large investors have recently modified their holdings of NKSH.
-Marshall Wace LLP bought a new stake in National Bankshares in the 1st quarter valued at about $28,000.
-Morgan Stanley raised its position in shares of National Bankshares by 849.2% during the 2nd quarter.
-Morgan Stanley now owns 4,537 shares of the bank’s stock worth $159,000 after buying an additional 4,059 shares in the last quarter.
-Geode Capital Management LLC raised its position in shares of National Bankshares by 0.6% during the 3rd quarter.
-Geode Capital Management LLC now owns 54,536 shares of the bank’s stock worth $1,980,000 after buying an additional 350 shares in the last quarter.
-Dimensional Fund Advisors LP raised its position in shares of National Bankshares by 8.6% during the 3rd quarter.
-Dimensional Fund Advisors LP now owns 88,344 shares of the bank’s stock worth $3,208,000 after buying an additional 7,025 shares in the last quarter.
-Finally, LPL Financial LLC raised its position in shares of National Bankshares by 2.8% during the 3rd quarter.
-LPL Financial LLC now owns 11,166 shares of the bank’s stock worth $405,000 after buying an additional 300 shares in the last quarter.
-Hedge funds and other institutional investors own 25.03% of the company’s stock.
+A number of hedge funds have recently modified their holdings of NKSH.
+Moors & Cabot Inc. purchased a new stake in National Bankshares in the third quarter worth $25,000.
+Palladium Partners LLC purchased a new stake in National Bankshares in the fourth quarter worth $900,000.
+Brandes Investment Partners LP grew its stake in National Bankshares by 24.8% in the first quarter.
+Brandes Investment Partners LP now owns 79,454 shares of the bank’s stock worth $2,955,000 after purchasing an additional 15,792 shares during the period.
+Marotta Asset Management purchased a new stake in National Bankshares in the first quarter worth $566,000.
+Finally, Two Sigma Advisers LP purchased a new stake in National Bankshares in the third quarter worth $425,000.
+25.03% of the stock is currently owned by institutional investors.

 National Bankshares Company Profile (Get Rating)